wlabatey/computer_networking_a_top_down_approach/assignments/09_rtsp/README.md

 You can copy a 32-bit integer into 4 bytes in a similar way.

-If you\'re not comfortable setting bits, you can find more information in [the Java Tutorial](http://java.sun.com/docs/books/tutorial/java/nutsandbolts/bitwise.html).
+If you're not comfortable setting bits, you can find more information in [the Java Tutorial](http://java.sun.com/docs/books/tutorial/java/nutsandbolts/bitwise.html).

 ### Bit Example